 Community Garden Plots

-Plots at the Community Gardens, located along Lakeview & Sixth Street and Washington & Eighth Street, are available for rent to individual community members and groups.
+Plots at the Community Garden, located along Lakeview & Sixth Street, are available for rent to individual community members and groups.

 Apply Here: Community Garden Plot Rental